 - Hearse Limitations: Extremely large caskets (double oversized) may not fit in a standard hearse, requiring specialized transport.

-Eco-Dominance and Green Burial
+Eco-Friendly and Green Burial Caskets

 Common Mistakes to Avoid